Looking for the best breakfast places in Tucson Arizona? You’ve got the right guide.

 Tucson’s signature breakfast dishes include Sonoran-style breakfast burritos, chilaquiles verdes, and mesquite pancakes.

-You’ll also find a strong love for eggs benedict, croissant French toast, and fresh tamales served with house-made salsa.
+You’ll also find the love for eggs benedict, croissant French toast, and fresh tamales with house-made salsa.
 Many restaurants combine traditional Southwestern ingredients with classic American breakfasts.
 Or separately, they feature both style choices.

 Where can I find breakfast with mountain views in Tucson?

-For breakfast with a view of the Catalina Mountains, locals recommend First Watch on Oracle Road or Café Catalina, both offering patio seating and scenic desert backdrops.
+For breakfast with a view of the Catalina Mountains, we recommend First Watch on Oracle Road or Café Catalina, both with patio seating and scenic desert backdrops.

-Many foothills restaurants have outdoor terraces designed to take in the morning light and mountain skyline.
+Many foothills restaurants have outdoor terraces designed to luxuriate in morning desert light and mountain skylines.

 Which Tucson breakfast spots are open early or 24 hours?